Perspective | Hideki Matsuyama’s draining, pressure-packed win makes this Masters memorable

 Just how private is Matsuyama?
 In 2017, he mentioned to reporters at a Tour event that he was now a father.
 His wife, Mei, had given birth to a baby girl a month earlier.
 This was only remarkable in one respect: Nobody knew Matsuyama was married!
 Asked why it wasn’t common knowledge, he said, “Nobody asked me that question.”

-Japan’s infatuation with golf ignited after a televised competition in 1957, when top pros Torakichi Nakamura and Kaichi Ono beat Sam Snead and Jimmy Demaret in the Canada Cup, with Nakamura winning individual honors by seven shots.
+Japan’s infatuation with golf ignited after a televised competition in 1957, when top pros Torakichi Nakamura and Koichi Ono beat Sam Snead and Jimmy Demaret in the Canada Cup, with Nakamura winning individual honors by seven shots.
 In a sport dominated by Americans, Japan had competed in an international competition and won handily.

 By 1977, Hisako Higuchi became the first woman from Japan to win a major title at the LPGA Championship.
 In 1980 at the U.S. Open, I followed for four days as Isao Aoki, a Hall of Famer, went head-to-head with Jack Nicklaus in the same group.
 “Jack’s Back!” was the headline from that two-shot win over Aoki.
 But Nicklaus had to set a U.S. Open scoring record to hold him off.